Share

 Measurements for topographic surveys are done either with a surveying-quality GPS unit, or with an electronic EDM instrument.
 The results of the topographic survey are presented as contour lines on a site map, and can be enhanced by computer software to provide interactive views.
 Partner’s CAD specialists are able to input this data to model how the topography may change through planned improvements.

-Energy Performance certificates
+Energy Performance certificate (EPC)

 Since 2012, EPCs were updated and simplified to support the Green Deal.
 The Green Deal was introduced to help homeowners make energy-saving improvements to their property.
 The EPC is valid for twelve years and the survey of the property will usually take between 45 minutes and an hour.